 If your point of distinction doesn’t matter to your prospects, it won’t bring you more business.
 In the end, what is most important is what plays into your target prospects’ selection criteria and decision-making process.
 Any irrelevant differentiators are wasted effort.

 We once had a lobbying client that believed their strongest differentiator was their firm’s lack of conflicts of interest.
 Their competitors certainly could not make the same claim.
-But, when we dug a bit deeper, we discovered that their clients and prospects didn’t value impartiality much at all.
+But, when we dug a bit deeper, we discovered that their clients and prospects didn’t consider impartiality to be a strong vetting criteria.
+In fact, they assumed that most lobbying firms already had this in place.
 So much for a strong brand differentiator.

 3) Is it provable?

-This is the often the hardest test of a differentiator.
+This is often the most challenging test for a differentiator.
 You may have identified a true and relevant point of distinction, but it is useless without proof.
-Even if a differentiating statement is true, if you can’t substantiate it with evidence it buyers won’t believe it.
-They have become inured to — and learned to ignore — empty claims.
+Even if a differentiating statement is true, if you can’t substantiate it with evidence buyers won’t believe it.
+Amidst all the marketplace noise, they have become inured to empty claims.
+They simply ignore them.

-Here’s a popular differentiator candidate that many of our clients are fond of: “We have great people.”
+Here’s a popular differentiator candidate we hear from many clients: “We have great (or the best) people.”
 It is a trap!
 Why?
 Well, have you ever heard a firm claim they have average people?

 Didn’t think so.